ykwei7/Track-O/docs/team/atyhamos.md

 * **Revamped GUI**: Updated the GUI completely to better suit the application's vision and the intended user's workflow.
 ![](ab3_comparison.png)
   * What it does: Allows the user to view their list of tutees on the left panel, while viewing all their command results on the right panel.
-  <br> In detail:
+In detail:
     1. Changed overall colour scheme and fonts to fit a more modern application's aesthetic.
     2. Increased size and changed position of result display to fit more useful information.
     3. Reduced size of tutee list display due to excess, unused space.